ThomasToka/MarlinFirmware/.github/ISSUE_TEMPLATE/bug-report-script.md

 Its dedicated to the scripts located in the repository.

-Every Issue not related to the scripts will be closed as invalid.
+Every issue not related to the scripts will be closed as invalid.

-The only pleace to get support by the developer directly is via the discord.
+The only place to get support by our community or the developer directly is via the discord.
 The link is in the installation.txt .

 **Describe the bug**